nbaksalyar/safe_bindgen/README.md

 see [the cargo docs] for more info.**

 moz-cheddar will then create a `my_header.h` file in `include/`.
-Note that moz-cheddar emits very few warnings; it is up to the programmer to write a library which can be correctly called from C.
+Note that moz-cheddar emits very few warnings, it is up to the programmer to write a library which can be correctly called from C.

 #### API In a Module